Search Posts

 I love functional art.
 This build can crush just about any task, and it looks amazing doing so.
 My builds tend to catch the attention of my more tech savvy friends, but those who have no idea what they are looking just shrug and move on.
 This build unites all in asking “what is that?!” and I love it.

 I love photography.
 I love every aspect of composing, shooting, and editing, and always will.
 However, there are times I become frustrated.
 A shot doesn't work out here, I can't get the lighting right there, things like this can take a toll.
-Attempting to create inherently imperfect art when you
+Attempting to create inherently

 Comments?